 75.4.
 In the event of non-payment for a subscription license: If Customer’s payment is overdue by 30 (thirty) calendar days or more, Provider may send a 10-day payment notice.
 If Customer does not pay the outstanding fees in that 10-day period, Provider may immediately terminate the accompanying Service in writing.
 Provider will not create a backup copy or assist in creating a backup copy of Customer’s systems.

 75.5.
 Termination rules for both the memoQ cloud server service and the memoQ server hosting service:

-a) If Customer’s use of the Service violates the law of a country of jurisdiction, authorities may require the service to be terminated.
+a) If Customer’s use of the Service violates the law of a country, state, or other territory of jurisdiction, authorities may require the service to be terminated.
 In this case, the termination may be immediate, and without prior notice.
 In such an event, Provider shall notify Customer as soon as possible.
 Backup data shall remain available to Customer for 15 (fifteen) calendar days, unless authorities order the destruction of said data.

 b) In the event of Customer terminating the Service Agreement due to a proven material breach on Provider’s part, Provider shall transfer the backup data to a location specified by Customer within 2 (two) working days from receiving notice from Customer.

 76.1.
 In the event of the termination of the memoQ cloud server service or the memoQ server hosting service, Customer may request Provider to assist with the transfer of the Service to a device of Customer’s choice.